edvella/oregon-bash/readme.txt

 Tchaikovsky: Swan Lake - performed by the London Symphony Orchestra (1976) ...And Justice for All - Metallica (1988)
 Agents of Fortune - Blue Öyster Cult (1976)
+Use Your Illusion I - Guns N' Roses (1991)